 Mobile betting is up, social casinos are thriving, and gamification is on the rise.
 Mobile-first platforms like Pro Indian Casinos are simple to use and make gameplay increasingly accessible.
 More digital casinos are integrating social media portals so players can compete and share results, and the integration of traditional gaming features like level traversal, missions, and tournaments are expected to reach new audiences and widen player demographics.

 Combining the convenience and comfort of online gameplay with live human dealers has proven to be a winning combination.
-Throughout 2022, an increasing number of online game developers have chosen to launch live dealer games, the popularity of which has soared across both Europe and emerging markets.
+Throughout 2022, live dealer games have become one of the hottest iGaming trends.
+An increasing number of online game developers have chosen to launch live dealer games, the popularity of which has soared across both Europe and emerging markets.

 For example, after launching in nine new markets over the past 10 months, live casino studio OnAir Entertainment is looking to start doubling its global footprint in 2023 with an additional five regulated live casino states.
 Gaming supplier, Evolution Gaming is also growing.
 The name behind popular live dealer games like Blackjack Grand VIP, Blackjack Fortune VIP, and Salon Prive Baccarat recently announced the launch of its second live casino studio which will provide operators with access to a wider range of live casino games.